VinayKale1998/neoma-assessment/README.md

 ## Testing

-- Test implementation done with jest and supertest for the signup endpoint.
+- Test implementation done with jest and supertest for the signup endpoint
+- After sucessfull cloning and installation,run this command in the root directory of the app: npm test

 ## Contact Information